-Selecting the "Create report" will generate the report made of 2 tables (figure 26.24).
+Selecting "Create report" will generate a report made of 2 tables (figure 27.27).
 The first one, called References, lists per chromosome the number of reads, their length, and how many signatures of unexpectedly low or high coverage was found in the mapping.
+Signatures are simply regions with a number of consecutive positions exceeding the minimum length parameter, with either low or high coverage.
 The second table lists on 2 rows low and high coverage signatures found, as well as how many reads were used to calculate these signatures.

 Selecting the "Create regions" will generate the annotation track carrying the name of the original file followed by (COV).
 This file can be visualized as an annotation track or as a table depending on the users choice.
 The annotation table contains a row for each detected low or high coverage region, with information describing the location, the type and the p-value of the detected region.
 The p-value of a region is defined as the average of the p-values calculated for each of the positions in the region.